Visit Lake Placid, NY: A 3 Day Itinerary

 Stay at the Golden Arrow Lakeside Resort in Lake Placid

 The Golden Arrow Lakeside Resort was our adventure hub for the weekend.
 Located amidst the hustle and bustle of downtown Lake Placid The Golden Arrow is in a perfect spot right on Mirror Lake.
-They say that the only thing they overlook is the lake, and it couldn’t be truer.
+They say that the only thing they overlook is the lake, and ituldn’t be truer.
 The resort, opened by two German immigrants seeking the American dream, is designed in the Swiss chalet style of architecture.
 From the moment you walk into the lobby, you feel like you’re at home.
 The staff was impeccable.
 Every single staff member was kind, friendly, and willing to help with anything we needed.
 Keep reading to find out more about my stay at the Golden Arrow.

 Day 1 - Outdoor Adventures in Lake Placid, NY

 Lake Placid, NY is about a 3-hour drive from my home in Southwestern Vermont, so we, my boyfriend Will and I, woke up early and set off on our mini road trip.
-Our drive North took us from the Green Mountains to the Adirondack Mountains, both beautiful and breathtaking. in Lake
+Our drive North took us from the Green Mountains to the Adirondack Mountains, both beautiful and breathtaking.

 Our only scheduled activity for the weekend was zip lining at Experience Outdoors at 12 pm.
 (Pro traveler tip: When scheduling activities, book them for when other travelers will be busy.
 Breakfast, lunch, and dinner times are usually less busy and you’ll be more liking to be with fewer people.)
 Since I scheduled it around lunchtime we stopped at Cedar Run Bakery in Keene, NY for a snack before zip lining.
 This little bakery is full of delicious snacks, sandwiches and local delicacies for purchase.
-We fill up with chicken salad on a croissant and a bag of chips.
+We filled up with chicken salad on a croissant and a bag of chips.